mvhirsch/api-docs/01-overview/04-php-sdk.md

 Permissions: `0=Cannot, 1=Can (Your own), 2=Can (all)` **TODO** Adding constant for the permissions value.

 #### Returns
-An `Entry` object containing the new preference created.
+An `Entry` object containing the new privileges created.

 ```php
 $privileges = $client->createPrivileges([